cjlh/date-tracker/README.md

 - [ ] Write usage instructions
 - [x] Add support for YAML events file
-- [ ] Rename example 'events.yaml' to 'example_events.yaml' and add support for multiple events files
+- [ ] Rename example `events.yaml` to `example_events.yaml` and add support for multiple events files
+- [ ] Automatically create `events.yaml` on first run and do not require its existence to run
 - [ ] Enable adding events via the program
 - [ ] Write help text
 - [ ] Comprehensively comment code